Our experts answer your questions with a smile

 First deliveries in 2021

-Nio will open its first processing and delivery center in Oslo in September, followed by four more next year in Bergen, Stavanger, Trondheim and Kristansand.
-The carmaker said its after-sales service network would be nationwide by 2022, and would also offer a vehicle collection and delivery service.
+Nio will open its first processing and delivery centre in Oslo in September, followed by four more next year in Bergen, Stavanger, Trondheim and Kristansand.
+The carmaker has said that its after-sales service network will be nationwide by 2022, and that it will also offer a vehicle collection and delivery service.

 "The decision to make Norway our first overseas destination is backed by long-term thinking," said Nio founder and CEO William Li.
 "Norway is the most EV-friendly country in the world.
 At the same time, its commitment to nature and innovation resonates with Nio's vision in many ways."